 Ice cream is relished by all age groups.
 Ice cream possesses much nutritional value but it does not have any functional property.
 Herbs can be easily incorporated into ice cream for preventive and remedial purposes, writes C. Pandiyan.
-This study is proposed to incorporate Phyllanthus niruri in the herbal ice cream preparation with the objectives to find out the suitable part of the herb for incorporation.
+This study is proposed to incorporate Phyllanthus niruri in the herbal ice cream or natural ice cream preparation with the objectives to find out the suitable part of the herb for incorporation.

 Plants have been traditionally used for agricultural practices and for homestead remedies.
 Self-reliance and self help in basic primary health care is essential for citizens to lead a healthy life.
 This self-reliance can be achieved at a low cost by reviving and popularizing simple, yet effective, traditional methods of treating common diseases.